matt-harvey/dailycashmanager/user_guide/Transactions.rst

 transaction to an *Earn* transaction.
-Also, if some or all lines in the transaction have been reconciled (see `Reconciliations`_), those lines, as well as some other aspects of the transaction such as the date, will be greyed out and impossible to edit.
+Also, if some or all lines in the transaction have been reconciled (see `Reconciliations`_), those lines, as well as some other aspects of the transaction such as the date, will be greyed out and will impossible to edit.
 This is to preserve the integrity of the reconciliation.
-(Don't worry if you don't know what this means right now.)
+(Don't worry if you don't know what that means right now.)
 Most aspects of the transaction can be edited however.

-If you decide to abandon your changes and revert to the earlier saved version of the transaction, simply click *Cancel* (near the bottom left of the transaction panel, above the *Delete transaction* button).
-This will cause the transaction panel to return to its default blank state, ready for a new transaction to be entered; the transaction you had selected for editing will still be there in your DCM file, unchanged, in the same state it was in when you selected it; but it will no longer be showing in the transaction panel.
+If you decide to abandon your changes and revert to the earlier saved version of the transaction, just click *Cancel* (near the bottom left of the transaction panel, above the *Delete transaction* button).
+This will cause the transaction panel to return to its default blank state, ready for a new transaction to be entered.
+(The transaction you had selected for editing will still be there in your DCM file, unchanged, in the same state it was in when you selected it; but it will no longer be showing in the transaction panel.)

-Note that if you edit a recurring transaction, it won't cause any changes to instances of that recurring transaction that have already been posted; it will change only the behaviour of that recurring transaction from that point on.
+Note that if you edit a recurring transaction, it won't cause any changes to the individual instances of that recurring transaction that have already been recorded; it will change only the behaviour of that recurring transaction from that point on.

 Deleting a transaction
 ----------------------

 To delete a transaction entirely, whether a one-off transaction or a recurring transaction, first select the transaction for editing as explained `above`_.
-Then, click the *Delete transaction* at the bottom right of the transaction panel.
+Then, click the *Delete transaction* button at the bottom right of the transaction panel.
 A message box will appear asking if you are sure you want to delete the entire transaction.
-Click *Yes* to confirm deletion (or *No* to abort the deletion and be returned to the transaction panel).
+Click *Yes* to confirm deletion, or *No* to abort the deletion and be returned to the transaction panel.
 Once the transaction is deleted, account and envelope balances will be updated
-accordingly: the balances will be as if the deleted transaction had never occurred.
+accordingly: the balances will be as if the deleted transaction had never been recorded.

+Note that deleting a recurring transaction does not delete any individual instances of that transaction that have already been recorded.
+That is, while past "recordings" of the transaction will remain as is, the recurring transaction itself will be deleted, and further "recordings" of the transaction will no longer be generated.

 Split transactions
 ------------------